pocomane/brewed-in-the-apocalypse/bita.md

 Each player choose and print the name of the character on the sheet.

 Than the scenarist will ask each player to present eir character by turns.
-The player should adds also some estethic or psicologic details.
+The player should adds also some aesthetic or psychological details.
 If their do not do it, the scenarist can ask some questions about it.

 # Playing the game